 Another way to leverage machine learning to improve your content automation is to utilize natural language processing (NLP), to analyze your voice of customer data.
 NLP is a way for computers to analyze, understand, and derive meaning from human language.
 It considers the hierarchical structure of language and uses rules about the relationship of words used together in a phrase or sentence to automatically derive meaning from speech or text.
-You can find a primer on NLP here.

 Using NLP, you can learn a lot about both your users and the specific needs they have when using your content.
 When analyzing voice of customer data, look for themes or trends that can more clearly define a user’s persona or profile.
 When identifying common themes, your CMS can use this data to inform its cohort analysis.
 You can also use natural language processing to analyze sentiment and understand what’s driving positive and negative experiences within your content.

 A content effectiveness evaluation tool like ContentWRX can also provide significant insight into content performance.
 ContentWRX provides two pieces of data that can directly influence your cohort definitions: a user’s reason for visiting the site, and a demographic self-identification that can be directly linked to a customer persona.
 ContentWRX can connect content and cohorts to crucial elements of content effectiveness, answering questions like: